ej2/python-quickbooks/README.md

 ## Batch Operations

-The batch operation enables an application to perform multiple operations in a single request.
-(See [Intuit Batch Operations Guide](https://developer.intuit.com/docs/0100_accounting/0300_developer_guides/batch_operations) for full details.
+The batch operation enables an application to perform multiple operations in a single request (See [Intuit Batch Operations Guide](https://developer.intuit.com/docs/0100_accounting/0300_developer_guides/batch_operations) for full details).

 Batch create a list of objects: